 Olga’s concept for this song is so beautiful and very personal to her.
 It reflects her journey as a young woman travelling from Russia to London 30 years ago.
 London became somewhere she felt she could be her true self and belong to.
 I think Olga totally describes that wonderful warm feeling of returning home and it was so joyous to sing Flowers On The Doorstep with that in mind and the lovely imagery it conjures up.
 I’m a real home girl and wherever I may go, I’m always excited to return home.
-Let’s face it, if I do come home to a bunch of flowers on my doorstep I would be very pleased… that’s a big hint to my husband James!!
+Let’s face it, if I do come home to a bunch of flowers on my doorstep I would be very pleased… and that’s a big hint to my husband James!

-The studio day was the first time I had really been anywhere after isolation, and it felt great to be out and of course a bit unusual.
+The studio day was the first time I had really been anywhere after isolation, and it felt great to be out and, of course, a bit unusual.
 We recorded at a legendary London studio called The Old Hit Factory, home to Stock Aitken and Waterman in the 1980s.
 It’s an incredible place and we felt that, given its history, it must be a very lucky spot.
 There was still a lot of the unknown and fear around at that time – I mean, there still is now of course – but back when we recorded, it felt a bit like being in a bizarre dream.
-Music and entertainment have been a constant in getting people through and I was delighted to record a song that radiates positivity, perfect for the current climate.
+Music and entertainment have always been a constant in getting people through and I was delighted to record a song that radiates positivity, perfect for the current climate.